ArnieTW/Streamer.bot-Temporary-MediaSource-Population/README.md

 8. **Audio Setup**: Configures audio monitoring for media sources only
 9. **Smart Transform**: Applies custom scaling only when both width AND height are specified (non-zero)
 10. **Async Cleanup**: Starts a timer to automatically remove the source
-6. **Filter Application**: Adds chroma key filtering for media and image sources
-7. **Audio Setup**: Configures audio monitoring for media sources only
-8. **Transform Setup**: Sets position and size properties for all sources
-9. **Async Cleanup**: Starts a timer to automatically remove the source

 ### Technical Flow